zero2ds/One_Data_Science/Week 2 materials/README.md

 2. [Introduction to Data Wrangling and Data Visualisation](https://github.com/zero2ds/One_Data_Science/blob/main/Week%202%20materials/Introduction%20to%20Data%20Wrangling%20and%20Visualisation.pdf) prepared by Kai Lim.
 3. [Scripts](https://github.com/zero2ds/One_Data_Science/blob/main/Week%202%20materials/W2_slides_notes.pdf) used to generate plots in Introduction to Data Wrangling and Data Visualisation slides prepared by Kai Lim.
 4. [Tasks](https://github.com/zero2ds/One_Data_Science/blob/main/Week%202%20materials/W2_tasks.txt) for Week 2, prepared by Katarzyna Dziopa.
+5. [Task solutions](https://github.com/zero2ds/One_Data_Science/blob/main/Week%202%20materials/Week2_tasks_solutions.pdf) for Week 2, prepared by Katarzyna Dziopa.
-5. [Homework](https://github.com/zero2ds/One_Data_Science/blob/main/Week%202%20materials/Week2-Homework.pdf) for Week 2, prepared by Asma Alfayez.
+6. [Homework](https://github.com/zero2ds/One_Data_Science/blob/main/Week%202%20materials/Week2_Homework.pdf) (also a competition!!) for Week 2, prepared by Asma Alfayez.

+# Showcase of your work

+Well done for your amazing work in the breakout rooms!
+Here are a collection of data science work you have done!